A proven leadership tool to set clear priorities in the modern world

 3. Urgent, Not Important (Delegate): These tasks require immediate attention but do not necessarily contribute significantly to long-term objectives.
 These can often be delegated to others or handled quickly to save time for more important tasks.

-4. Not Urgent and Not Important (Eliminate): These are the least critical tasks that offer little to no value and should be minimized or eliminated altogether.
+4. Not Urgent and Not Important (Eliminate): These are the least critical tasks that offer little to no value and should be minimized or eliminated.
 They often include distractions or busy work.

 This matrix aims to help individuals and teams focus on activities that contribute to long-term success, manage time more efficiently, and increase productivity.
 It encourages users to spend more time in the “Important, Not Urgent” quadrant, thus planning and preventing crises rather than reacting to them.